- Research Cores

 Exercise and Sport Science Associate Professor Mike Pavol came to Oregon State in 2002 and has held positions as an associate professor, assistant professor and director of the Biomechanics Laboratory.
 He previously served as a post-doctoral research associate at the University of Illinois at Chicago and at Northwestern University Medical School.
 He earned a master’s degree in Engineering from Rensselaer Polytechnic Institute and a PhD from The Ohio State University.

 His research is in two main areas: 1) preventing falls and fractures in older adults and 2) improving the safety of assisted transfers of people with mobility difficulties.

 Read Inside the mind of researcher Mike Pavol to learn more about Mike's current research.

-Deborah John works as an assistant professor of Public Health and Exercise and Sport Science in the College of Public Health and Human Sciences.
+Deborah John works as a professor of Public Health and Kinesiology in the College of Public Health and Human Sciences.
 She also serves as an Extension Family and Community Health faculty member within the CPHHS’ Extension and Public Health Practice, and is a researcher within the Center for Healthy Aging Research as well as the Hallie Ford Center.

 She began her career as a graduate assistant and later an instructor in the former Department of Exercise and Sport Science at Oregon State, and has worked as an assistant professor in the Department of Health and Human Performance at Plymouth State University in New Hampshire.
 She earned a master’s degree in Exercise Science from the University of West Florida and a PhD in Exercise Science/Psychology from Oregon State.